Runner 250 Advance racing quadcopter review

 Runner 250 Advance review – Transmitter (Devo7)

 My Runner 250(R) comes with the Devo 7, which is a nice entry-level transmitter from Walkera.
 It feels good in the hand but is heavier than I expected, especially after I loaded 8 pieces of AA Ni-Cd batteries.
-I found it more convenient to feed the transmitter with a single Li-Po battery and I already ordered an 11.1V 2200mAh 15C battery for this purpose.
+I found it more convenient to feed the transmitter with a single Li-Po battery, and I have already ordered an 11.1V 2200mAh 15C battery for this purpose.

 Being a “universal” transmitter suitable for all kinds of aircraft, some settings have to be done before binding it with the quadcopter.
-In the Runner 250 Advance’s user manual there are exactly described all the configuration steps for the Devo 7, F7, and F12E transmitters.Runner 250(R) review - Devo 7 transmitter
+In the Runner 250 Advance’s user manual there are precisely all the configuration steps for the Devo 7, F7, and F12E transmitters.Runner 250(R) review - Devo 7 transmitter

 • “Hold turn” not set with the Runner 250(R);